 Paperless Productivity – 10 advantages since ditching pulp

 There is something timeless about the scratching of a nib across a pristine textured page.
-From ancient papyrus to the humble post it note, it seems we cannot get enough of it.
-Until, it comes to task lists!
-In this post, I detail the transition I have made from pen pusher to software based task management using software similar to Bamboo Solutions has created in order to track the progress of tasks or projects, and the advantages that have come as a result.
+From ancient papyrus to the humble post-it note, it seems we cannot get enough of it.
+Until it comes to task lists!
+In this post, I detail the transition I have made from pen pusher to software-based task management using software similar to Bamboo Solutions has created in order to track the progress of tasks or projects, and the advantages that have come as a result.

 In bygone times I meticulously maintained a written to do list in my notebook.
 As tasks were completed a proud tick was placed beside them and as more tasks came, the list spilled over onto fresh, crisp pages.
 This continued for years until a point came where the number of tasks I had to track caused this pen and paper system to creak and groan under it’s weight.
 Clearly something had to change and it was more of a journey than a revelation that lead me through various different ways of tracking and managing tasks, usually against the context of project activities.
 All of those methods were software based and even from the outset I could see the advantages that offered.
 Now, years later, it is time to reflect on the on the advantages that I have personally seen by ditching the pulp in favour of a software based task management system that I now keep working in tip-top shape, while being able to review the software’s operations and health in real time with these saas monitoring tools.

 - I can find things.

 This goes beyond merely putting on my glasses.
 When tasks are put in electronic format the text becomes searchable so anything can be found in seconds.
 This is a huge advantage over notebooks where one may have to do a serious amount of flicking to get the required information.

 Back in the days when I had paper task lists I often found myself having to copy incomplete task lists across to new pages when most if the tasks had been completed.
 With software you enter the information once and if you really need to move it around the list a simple copy/paste will suffice.